microsoft/qsharp/katas/content/preparing_states/all_basis_vectors/solution.md

                &= \frac{1}{\sqrt{2^N}} \big( \ket{\underset{N}{\underbrace{0 \cdots 0}}} + \cdots + \ket{\underset{N}{\underbrace{1 \cdots 1}}} \big)
 \end{align*}$$

-Thus, the solution requires us to iterate over the qubit array and to apply the Hadamard gate to each element.
+Thus, the solution requires you to iterate over the qubit array and to apply the Hadamard gate to each element.

 @[solution]({
     "id": "preparing_states__all_basis_vectors_solution",